Say for some reason you got yourself a .aab file on

 - The

-command available on your command linePATH
+javacommand available on your command linePATH - The

-that you hate (or love, idk). - The Keystore and Credentials to the Keystore.
+.aabthat you hate (or love, idk). - The Keystore and Credentials to the Keystore.

 Download Google’s Bundle Tool